-As of 2021, there are over half a million military families actively serving.
-They make tremendous sacrifices every day to preserve our freedoms and way of life.
-However, many of these families struggle with their relationships and their mental health.
+As of 2021, over half a million military families are actively serving.
+They make tremendous daily sacrifices to preserve our freedoms and way of life.
+However, many of these families struggle with their relationships and mental health.
 If you are in the military or the spouse of someone serving in the military, you have probably experienced situations where you can not fully express yourself with someone who does not understand the struggle.
-You might find that your friends and even your family are not as supportive as you need them to be because “you knew what you were getting yourself into, “… right?
+You might find that your friends and your family are not as supportive as you need them to be because “you knew what you were getting yourself into, “… right?
 What might help is seeking out Military Marriage Counseling.

 The Struggles Military Marriages Face

 Even in the best marriages, there are emotional highs and lows.
 You might be dealing with periods of separation.
 You might be dealing with living in different time zones where one of you is up at 2 AM if you want to talk.
-You might be dealing with depression, anxiety, or generally feeling overwhelmed by having to do everything without your partner’s help.
+In addition, you might have deelings of depression, anxiety, or being overwhelmed by having to do everything without your partner’s help.
 These things put a strain on your marriage.
-An option you might consider is marriage counseling to get your relationship back on track.
+You might consider marriage counseling to get your relationship back on track.

 How to Seeking Help

-- Do we struggle with communicating when we are able to reach one another?
+- Do we struggle with communicating when we can reach one another?

 - When we are together, are we fighting more than we are getting along?

-- Are there other issues we need to address, such as depression or PTSD?
+- Are there other issues we must address, such as depression or PTSD?

 After you have an idea of what you want to work on as a team, seek out a therapist to help with your specific problems.
 You might find that not only do you need marriage counseling, but both of you could benefit from individual counseling as well.
 Many military families struggle with issues like: